volkovasystems/blueprint-service/platform-transaction/template/README.md

-# Template Platform Service
+# Blueprint Platform Service

-## Template platform transaction Service
+## Blueprint platform transaction Service

-### Template platform transaction Service Template
+### Blueprint platform transaction Service Blueprint
 	This should only contain template code needed for any script or procedure generation.